When Myra first came to see me she listed her number one concern in all caps at the top of her intake form: PERIOD PROBLEMS.

 You may have heard that periods are just painful or downright awful and that’s what being a woman is all about.
 The reality is they don't have to be.

-I shared this with Myra and I’m sharing it with you too.
+I shared this with Myra and I'm sharing it with you too.
 There are plenty of lifestyle, nutritional and supplement interventions that can help you ease period pain, so that you don’t have to dread that time of the month.
+But first, you need to discover the underlying cause for your painful periods.

 Extremely painful periods, like the kind that have you doubled over in pain, vomiting, or feeling like you can’t get out of bed need to be investigated.
 Endometriosis a common cause of painful periods that drop women to their knees on a monthly basis.